 Find out more about the scheme in our Question and Answer Guide.
 For further operational guidance on the PoD scheme, please see the Service Level Agreements (SLAs) page and the APHA operational hours Question and Answer Guide.

-From 1 July 2022, there will be new controls for importing plant and plant products from EU to GB, including the requirement for all regulated plants and plant products to have physical and identity checks upon entry into GB.
+From 1 July 2022, there will be new controls for importing plant and plant products from EU to GB (excluding Ireland), including the requirement for all regulated plants and plant products to have physical and identity checks upon entry into GB.
 These checks will either take place at BCPs or CPs.
 Read this guidance for loading and packaging best practice.

 Watch the BCP and CP webinar.

 Find out everything you need to know about CPs in the Question and Answer Guide

 Fees and charges:

 If you are importing from the EU into GB, there are fees that are applicable for import inspections on high-priority goods.
 Find out more about the fees and charges in this guidance and see an outline of how charges are calculated.